Small field models with gravitational wave signature supported by CMB data: Introduction

-We found significant differences between the analytical predictions of the commonly used Stewart-Lyth expressions \cite{Stewart:1993bc,Lyth:1998xn} for CMB observables and the numerical results.
-We discuss these differences and show that when the slow-roll hierarchy is not valid, one cannot rely on the Stewart-Lyth expressions since the time derivatives of the first and second slow-roll parameters ($\epsilon_H,\delta_H$) cannot be neglected.
-Instead, these models require careful numerical studies to calculate the spectrum.
-This also means that, in some cases, it is not possible to use Hankel functions as an approximate solution of the Mukhanov-Sasaki (MS) equation.
-In other cases the Hankel functions can be used, but the order of the Hankel function is different.
+Significant differences between analytical predictions of the commonly used Stewart-Lyth (SL) expressions \cite{Stewart:1993bc,Lyth:1998xn} for CMB observables and the precise results were found.
+These discrepencies were already found in \cite{Lesgourgues:2007gp}, however all previous discussions of such models \cite{BenDayan:2009kv,Hotchkiss:2011gz,Antusch:2014cpa,Garcia-Bellido:2014wfa} nevertheless heavily rely on the SL expression, thus the importance of this discrepancy is enhanced.
+These differences arise from several factors, chief among them is breaking of slow-roll hierarchy.
+When the hierarchy is broken the time derivatives of the first and second slow-roll parameters ($\epsilon_H,\delta_H$) cannot be neglected.
+Hence, rather than general arguments, these models require precise calculations in order to study their validity.
+This also means that, in some cases, it is not possible to use Hankel functions as an approximate solution of the MS equation.
+This was discussed in some length in \cite{Wang:1997cw}.
+In other cases the Hankel functions can still be used, but either require adjustments, or some additional requirements must be met as in \cite{Schwarz:2001vv}.